 3. Walk the Seven Sisters Cliffs

 Hiking aside, you can also go paddleboarding in the Seven Sisters Country Park, or simply relax on the beach.
 Seven Sisters is the epitome of rural England with its idyllic countryside and charming villages.
+Discover my guide to the best hotels in Eastbourne.

 4. Pay a visit to Windsor Castle